 What can I do with a compact system camera?

-- Viewfinder.
-Not all compact system cameras have optical viewfinders - some rely on the screen on the back of the camera instead.
+- Viewfinder – does it have an optical one?
+Not all compact system cameras do - they rely on the screen on the back of the camera instead

 Still need help choosing between the two?
 Take a look at our online buying guide.